Antpitta

 Grallariidae is a family of smallish suboscine passerine birds of subtropical and tropical Central and South America known as antpittas.
 They are between 10 and 20 cm long, and are related to the antbirds, Thamnophilidae, and gnateaters, Conopophagidae.

 The antpittas were formerly placed in the family Formicariidae.
 Beginning in 2002 a series of molecular genetic studies found that Formicariidae, as then defined, was non-monophyletic.
 In 2008, the American Ornithologists' Union reorganised the genera to create monophyletic families and moved the antpittas to their own family Grallariidae.
 This family now contains 68 species in one large and four fairly small genera.

-These are forest birds that tend to feed at or near the ground since many are specialist ant eaters.
-Most are drab in appearance with shades of (rusty) brown, black, and white being their dominant tones.
-Compared to other birds that specialize in following ants, this family is the most tied to the ground.
-The long, powerful legs (which lend the birds a distinctive upright posture) and an essentially vestigial tail aid this lifestyle.
+These are forest birds that tend to feed at or near the ground.
+Many are specialist ant followers.
+Their long, powerful legs (which lend the birds a distinctive upright posture) and an essentially vestigial tail aid this behaviour.
+Most are drab in appearance with shades of rusty, brown, black, and white being their dominant tones.

 The antpittas are sexually monomorphic; they resemble the true pittas in that they are virtually tailless; they hop like some thrushes, and are much easier to hear than see—although their vocalizations may be rather atypical for perching birds.

 They lay 1 to 6 eggs in a nest in a tree, both sexes incubating.